Anchor PDAs and Accounts

 validation will fail.

-Use PDAs with the init
+Use PDAs with the init constraint

-You can combine the seeds
+You can combine the seeds and bump constraints with the init constraint to

 initialize an account using a PDA.

-constraint must be used in combination with the payer
+Recall that the init constraint must be used in combination with the payer

-constraints to specify the account that will pay for account
+and space constraints to specify the account that will pay for account

 initialization and the space to allocate on the new account.
 Additionally, you

-as one of the fields of the account validation
+must include system_program as one of the fields of the account validation

 struct.